dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-This is just a lightly modified version with different colours.

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+Each of my letters is composed with three rectangles which can shift slighly in position and have a rotation applied.

-The three parameters per letter:
+The six parameters per letter:
+  * `shift1` : x-shift of the top of the 3 rectangles
+  * `tilt1`  : amount of rotation of the top of the 3 rectangles
+  * `shift2` : x-shift of the middle of the 3 rectangles
-  * `size` : radius of the second circle
+  * `tilt2`  : amount of rotation of the middle of the 3 rectangles
-  * `offsetx` : x offset of the second circle relative to the first one
+  * `shift3` : x-shift of the bottom of the 3 rectangles
-  * `offsety` : y offset of the second circle relative to the first one
+  * `tilt3`  : amount of rotation of the bottom of the 3 rectangles